AaronDewes/chdk/README.md

 Product and Company names mentioned herein may be the trademarks of their respective owners.

 For License Infomation please read COPYING

+---
+This is a Git copy of chdk, with a few minor improvements and changes.